adamgparsons/samsung-frame-image-uploader/README.md

 ## Installation

 1. Clone this repository or download the `frame_tv_image.py` script.
-2. Install the necessary dependencies by running `pip install -r requirements.txt`.
+2. Install the necessary dependencies by running `pip3 install -r requirements.txt`.

 ## Usage